danialafjeh/Project-5-ToDoList-RESTful-API/README.md

 ### Task Search

-Administrators can search tasks by providing a username.
+Administrators can search tasks by providing a user's username who has their own tasks to see any user's tasks easily.

 Example: